 These magic cameras are only available in Asia, though you can get one from a Chinese dealer on eBay and Amazon elsewhere in the world.

-Correction (Mar.23 11:56am) : This video erroneously stated that the cost of a Casio camera equals 12 months’ salary for the average Chinese person.
+Correction (Mar.23 11:56am) : An earlier version of this video erroneously stated that the cost of a Casio camera equals 12 months’ salary for the average Chinese person.
 In fact, it’s equal to four months’ average net income.